CoLRev-Environment/colrev/docs/source/resources/extensions.rst

-Using Extensions
+Using packages
 =====================

 CoLRev comes with batteries included, i.e., a reference implementation for all steps of the process.
-At the same time you can easily include other extensions or custom scripts (batteries are swappable).
-Everything is specified in the settings.json (simply add the extension/script name as the endpoint in the ``settings.json`` of the project):
+At the same time you can easily include other packages or custom scripts (batteries are swappable).
+Everything is specified in the settings.json (simply add the package/script name as the endpoint in the ``settings.json`` of the project):

 .. code-block:: diff